oils-for-unix/blog-code/catbrain/NOTES.md

 This is useful for constructing command lines

-## ARrays

-- gather - turn the whole stack into a list
-- spread - append the top of the stack
-- array - build up a new array imperatively!
-This is like Hay!

-- REFLECTION on nested structure?

-## JSON Structure
+## Reflecting on code - JSON Structure

     Command:
     ["w", ["arg1", "arg2"]]